-P. Hearings on Motions for Rehearing, Reconsideration or New Trial

-- 1. A copy of all motions for rehearing, reconsideration, or new trial must be delivered to division20b@ocnjcc.org at the time of filing for review by the Court.
+- P. Hearings on Motions for Rehearing, Reconsideration, or New Trial - 1.
+A copy of all motions for rehearing, reconsideration, or new trial must be delivered to 22osceola@ninthcircuit.org at the time of filing for review by the Court.
 After reviewing the motion, the Court will (i) rule without a hearing, (ii) direct that a written response be filed by opposing parties, or (iii) direct the Judicial Assistant to contact the moving party to schedule a hearing. - 2.
-No party may set a motion for rehearing, reconsideration, or new trial without court order.
+A motion for rehearing, reconsideration, or new trial cannot be set for hearing without court order.
 Any notice of hearing without an order authorizing the hearing on the motion for rehearing, reconsideration, or a new trial will be struck summarily.